Information Technology: Network Administration

 Duration

-The requirements for this diploma program may be achieved within two academic years of full-time study.
+The requirements for this Diploma program may be achieved within two academic years of full-time study.

 Admission Requirements